4 tips for picking your photoshoot outfit

 I’ve learned the hard way—if I don’t love how I look in a photo, it shows.
 And let’s be real… if I’m feeling awkward because of my outfit choice (wrong color, weird fit, just not me), I probably won’t be rushing to frame that picture or even post it online.

-So, let’s make sure your family photos feel as good as they look with my top 4 tips for picking your photoshoot outfits.
+So, let’s make sure your family photos are set up for success with my top 4 tips for picking your photoshoot outfits.

 What’s your photoshoot vibe?